cisco-system-traffic-generator/trex-stateless-gui/README.md

 You can use our [TRex forum](https://groups.google.com/forum/#!forum/trex-tgn) if you have any question.

 ##  Installer

 ###  Windows Installer

-You can find our Windows Beta installer in the following link.
+You can find our Windows Beta installer in the following [link](https://www.dropbox.com/s/tqwpftjxwo4ymib/setupTrex2.02-Beta.exe?dl=0).

+###  Mac OS Installer

+*Will be updated soon.*